amentee/PenguinJr/Projects/Readme.md

-# Linux Basics Capstone Projects
+# PenguinJr Associate

 Welcome to the Linux Basics Capstone Projects repository!
 This collection of projects is designed to help you upskill and validate your knowledge of Linux fundamentals.
 Whether you're a beginner looking to learn the basics or an experienced user aiming to reinforce your skills, these projects provide hands-on opportunities to work with various aspects of Linux.
+This is testing feature to be finally merged to Penguin Jr Associate program.

 ## Overview